NethermindEth/el-node-spec/docs/docs/introduction.md

 # Introduction

 This is a specification for the packaging, installation, update, and monitoring process of [Eigen Layer](https://www.eigenlayer.xyz/) Middleware services.
 Middleware is used to participate in the Eigen Layer restaking system, to know more about Eigen Layer see its [documentation page](https://docs.eigenlayer.xyz/overview/readme).
-This specification can be used to manage multiple Middleware services in the same host machine with a Middleware wizard setup tool.

 The current version of the specification is `v1.0.0`.

 Documentation is divided into the following sections:

+- [Setup wizard](/docs/wizard/intro): A Middleware wizard setup tool, aimed at easing Middleware service establishment.
 - [Packaging & Upgrading](/docs/packaging/): How Middleware developers can package their middlewares and how a Middleware wizard setup tool can install and upgrade them.
 - [Backup and Restore](/docs/backup/intro): How a Middleware wizard setup tool can backup and restore Middlewares services, mainly during an upgrade process or a disaster recovery.
 - [Plugin](/docs/plugin/intro): How Middleware developers can provide a plugin to extend the Middleware wizard setup tool with Middleware-specific features.